lastzero/test-tools/README.md

 Classic vs mockist style of unit testing
 ----------------------------------------

-Some developers might criticise that the resulting tests are not true unit tests because class dependencies are not mocked by default but you're encouraged to use real objects via dependency injection.
+Some developers might criticise that the resulting tests are not true unit tests because class dependencies are not mocked by default, but you're encouraged to use real objects via dependency injection.
 Mocking is creating objects that **simulate the behaviour of real objects**.
 Martin Fowler refers to this as the **classic and mockist styles of unit testing**:

 "The **classical TDD style** is to use **real objects** if possible and a double if it's awkward to use the real thing.
 So a classical TDDer would use a real warehouse and a double for the mail service.
 The kind of double doesn't really matter that much.

 A **mockist TDD** practitioner, however, will always use a mock for any object with interesting behavior.
 In this case for both the warehouse and the mail service." -- [Martin Fowler](http://martinfowler.com/articles/mocksArentStubs.html)

-Mocks are required to be able to test sometimes, but since **mocking can be a costly endeavour**, you should try to avoid their widespread usage and prefer using real objects instead.
+Mocks and [test doubles](http://martinfowler.com/bliki/TestDouble.html) are required to be able to test sometimes, but since **mocking can be a costly endeavour**, you should try to avoid their widespread usage and prefer using real objects instead.
 They do no harm - quite the contrary: You can instantly see, how the real objects interact with each other instead of waiting for functional tests.
 Actually, the need for excessive mocking is an indicator for bad software design.

 In theory, the mockist style can be a bit **more precise** when it comes to finding a broken line of code, because all classes are tested in complete isolation.
 In practice, **classic unit tests will also provide you with a stack trace** that points you to the right line of code: